MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 # Active Directory security groups

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This article describes the Default Active Directory security groups.
+Learn about default Active Directory security groups, scope, and functions.

-There are two forms of common security principals in Active Directory: user accounts and computer accounts.
+Active Directory has two forms of common security principals: user accounts and computer accounts.
 These accounts represent a physical entity (a person or a computer).
 User accounts can also be used as dedicated service accounts for some applications.
 Security groups are used to collect user accounts, computer accounts, and other groups into manageable units.

 In the Windows Server operating system, there are several built-in accounts and security groups that are preconfigured with the appropriate rights and permissions to perform specific tasks.
 For Active Directory, there are two types of administrative responsibilities: